Sean-Bradley/ECDSA_secp256k1_JordonMatrix_nodejs/README.md

 # ECDSA SECP256k1 Jordon Matrix

-contains javascript ecdsa generator, specifically secp256k1 properties, using jordon form matrices
+Contains JavaScript ECDSA generator, specifically secp256k1 properties, using jordon form matrices.

 Using the R,S and Z values, you can generate a public key.
 This example code demonstrates how to get public keys using RSZ values from a transaction input.